MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_getprivatepayloadresult_676043040.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.GetPrivatePayloadResult

 ## -description

+Gets the private payload for a device currently being measured, if **ShouldRequestPrivatePayloads** was set to `true` for this measurement.

+Your code specifies a set of metrics, device addresses, timeouts, number of probes to attempt, and whether to request private payloads, and then calls **XboxLiveQualityOfServiceMeasurement.MeasureAsync** to begin making the specified measurements, and to retrieve any private payloads.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -parameters

 ### -param deviceAddress

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Device address of the device whose private payload is being retrieved.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The private payload.

 ## -remarks